 Q: What kind of skills do I need to be successful in the criminal justice field?

 It’s also important to have strong oral and writing skills, as there is a need to complete reports for things such as warrants and grant funding.
-And finally, and perhaps most important, is the need for honesty, integrity and strong ethics.
+And finally, and perhaps most importantly, there is the need for honesty, integrity, and strong ethics.

 The Cost of Most College Degrees is Criminal!

 Whoever said it was okay for people to earn their college degree, only to graduate with mounds of debt that will take YEARS to pay off, should be arrested and thrown in the slammer!
 It’s hard enough to pay off this debt as a single person, fresh out of college.